TrifanBogdan24/embassy-mar-2025/README.md

-# 🙋‍♂️ What I did in this Rust Workshop
+# 🙋‍♂️ What I did at this Rust Workshop

 I enhanced my understanding of **Rust** and programming an **MCU** in **embedded systems** by playing with a Rasberry Pi Pico board, the same used in the [PM Rust laboratories](https://pmrust.pages.upb.ro/).